Last Updated on June 24, 2023 by Emmanuel

 A single-speed bike won’t need shifters, shift cables, or front and back derailleurs; you can remove them from your mountain bike.

 Use Allen wrenches and screwdrivers to remove unnecessary parts from your bike.
-For the shifters, loosen the bolt with Allen Wrench or a screwdriver.
+Loosen the bolt with an Allen Wrench or a screwdriver.

 First, remove the handle grips from the handlebar, then the shifters and pull the housing from the frame can remove them for shift cables and housing.